ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

 ---
 title: How To Github - Create and Manage Github Issues for Arctos
 layout: default_toc
-author: DLM, MSK
+authors: DLM, MSK
+date_updated:
 ---

 # How To Github: Create and Manage Github Issues for Arctos